We will be watching Liverpool play Aston Villa (H) in the 11th Street Bar on Saturday the 13th of September at 12.30 PM. Come watch with us!

 LFCNY T Shirt

-We broadcast every Premier League game live and almost every cup game as well.
+All of the bars will broadcast every Premier League game live and almost every cup game as well.
+If we can find it, we’ll show it

-The bar typically opens 60-90 minutes prior to each game.
+The bars typically opens 60-90 minutes prior to each game.
 Anyone can come to the bar, but if you are under 21, you must be accompanied by a parent or guardian.
-For big games, we would always recommend getting to the bar as early as possible to gain entry.
-The bigger games see the bar full whereas most of the other games would see approximately 100 Liverpool fans in attendance.
+For big games, we would always recommend getting to the bar as early as possible to gain entry, especially in the 11th Street.

 If you want to bring some memorabilia that’s cool, but unless it’s really spectacular, it will not go on the wall due to space limitations.
 However we do raffle off all memorabilia for charity and club funds about twice a year.